 Visiting Cinque Terre- Things to keep in mind

 BRING WALKING SHOES.
-This warning is located all around the park before the paths, yet I have managed to see people in flipflops, heels, flats..
+This warning is located all around the park before the paths, yet I have managed to see people in flip-flops, heels, and flats.
 No. Bring Sneakers at least.
-They don’t need to be hardcore hiking boots, but at least gym shoes.
+They don’t need to be hardcore hiking boots but at least gym shoes.

 Take advantage of wine tasting!
-Cinque Terre has a number of unique wines produced only there, so check out some of the Enoteche offering small tasting of 3 to 4 wines.
+Cinque Terre has a number of unique wines produced only there, so check out some of the Enoteche offering small tastings of 3 to 4 wines.